 This site uses Cascading Style Sheets (CSS) so that you may customise the presentation to suit your preferences.
 All the information can be viewed without styles and the text size is relative, allowing you to adjust the size of the text in your browser.

-All pages on this site follow most of the W3C's WAI 2.0 accessibility guidelines, and comply to the UK's Disability Discrimination Act.
+All pages on this site follow most of the W3C's WAI 2.0 accessibility guidelines, and comply to the UK's Equality Act.